Neutronic/ReaScripts/README.md

 If you want to import the repository into [ReaPack](https://reapack.com) please paste the following link when prompted:
 `https://github.com/Neutronic/ReaScripts/raw/master/index.xml`

-For questions and custom scripting inquiries feel free to reach me at the [REAPER forum](https://forum.cockos.com/member.php?u=66313).
+For questions and scripting inquiries feel free to reach me at the [REAPER forum](https://forum.cockos.com/member.php?u=66313).

 Best,
 Dmitri